omiq/wp-custom-series/readme.txt

 == Upgrade Notice ==

 = 1.7 =
-Major update adding Gutenberg block support and bulk edit functionality for easier series management.
+This version adds a Gutenberg block and bulk edit functionality for easier series management.

+== Screenshots ==

+1. Series field in post editor
+2. Series management page
+3. Gutenberg block in editor
+4. Series display on frontend